modanesh/GoFaceRec/README.md

 In contrast, these type conversions are done pretty easy and fast in Python.

 ### ToDo
-- [ ] Check why recognition model takes so long for a forward pass.
+- [X] Check why recognition model takes so long for a forward pass.
 In Python, it takes about 0.5 milliseconds while in Go it takes about 5500 milliseconds.
+For the first run, in Go, the session instantiation takes a long time.
+For next runs, Go runs pretty fast.
+[Take a look at this issue](https://github.com/galeone/tfgo/issues/4).